calamares/calamares/src/modules/README.md

 - *interface* (see below for the different interfaces; generally we refer to the kinds of modules by their interface)

-Module descriptors for Python and PythonQt modules **must** have the following key:
+Module descriptors for Python modules **must** have the following key:
 - *script* (the name of the Python script to load, nearly always `main.py`)

 Module descriptors **may** have the following keys: